SALOMÉ LOPES COELHO

 Short Bio

-I hold a PhD in Artistic Studies—Art and Mediations from NOVA University Lisbon (2021), with the dissertation Vital Rhythm and the Gesture of Crossing: Survivals of Ekstasis in Cinema (FCT Fellowship), and an MA in Philosophy—Aesthetics.
-Previously, I was a visiting researcher at the National University of Arts in Buenos Aires (2016) and later lectured there on cinema, philosophy, and rhythm in the art (2018–2021).
+I hold a PhD in Artistic Studies – Art and Mediations from NOVA University Lisbon (2021), where I completed the dissertation Vital Rhythm and the Gesture of Crossing: Survivals of Ekstasis in Cinema (FCT Fellowship).
+I also hold an MA in Philosophy – Aesthetics, jointly completed at NOVA and Sorbonne University.
+I was a visiting researcher at the National University of Arts in Buenos Aires (2016) and later lectured there on cinema, philosophy, and rhythm in the art (2018–2021).
 I serve on the editorial board of La Furia Umana – Journal of History and Theory of Cinema.

 More about my background